tytydraco/yessleep/out/Henry_silly_face.md

 And my dad who had enough of this call the clown service that Henry was allegedly a part of to complain about how Henry was harassing me

-But to my dad‘s shock clown catering service said that they already have fired him and they didn’t send him to my friend Charlie’s party
+But to my dad‘s was shocked clown catering service said that they already have fired him and they didn’t send him to my friend Charlie’s party

 Upon hearing this, my parents start packing up our belongings and tried to leave as soon as possible